icopy-site/awesome/docs/awesome/awesome-linux-containers.md

 * always untrusted -> know it
 * suid bit -> mount with nosuid
 * limit available syscall -> seccomp-bpf, grsec
-* leak to another container (https://github.com/Friz-zy/awesome-linux-containers/blob/master/bug in namespaces, filesystem) -> user namespaces with different uid inside for each container: 1000 in container - 14293 and 15398 outside; security modules like selinux or apparmor
+* leak to another container (bug in namespaces, filesystem) -> user namespaces with different uid inside for each container: 1000 in container - 14293 and 15398 outside; security modules like selinux or apparmor

 2) system services like cron, ssh